Ayr Seaforth Athletic Club: Track and field

 For track and field athletes, the training regime is for two hours every Tuesday and Thursday, during the winter training period athletes are asked to take part in specialist winter training.
 The winter training helps boost an athlete's endurance and stamina by getting athletes to go hill running (this usually takes place on Sundays).
 The track and field training usually have sessions of light speed training and heavy sets of endurance training this will allow the athlete to gain valuable skills to allow them to compete at a club or national level.

 Road running

 Participants in road running for Ayr Seaforth meet up twice a week to train on the track at Dam Park Stadium and then usually once a week participate physically in road running.
 Road running is considered to be long-distance running and Ayr Seaforth usually consider road running distance to me around 6–10 miles.
-When training, many road runners will run large distances around the town of Ayr.
-The athletes usually keep to pavements when training.